aakashsharan/alien_invasion/README.md

 ###What is it?

-An arcade game developed using Python.
-Used python library pygame for the development.
+An arcade game developed using pygame (a python library)

 ---